GracielaLopezRosson/Exquisite-corpse-GracielaLopezRosson/README.md

 It's salty not sweet but the dough is soft and hard at the same time.
 It's very popular in Budapest, but other things are popular as well.
 Take a bite and tell me what you experience.

-It's salty not sweet but the dough is soft and hard at the same time.
-It's very popular in Budapest, but other things are popular as well.
-Take a bite and tell me what you experience.